datastax/python-driver/benchmarks/README.md

 This request method fires off all asynchronous requests at the same time.

-When the `ResponseFuture`'s callback is executed the callback code ensures all pending requests are completed before exiting the code block by setting a Python `Event` in the callback while waiting for the `Event` in the main thread.
+When the `ResponseFuture`'s callback is executed, the callback code ensures all pending requests are completed before exiting the code block.
+This is done by setting a Python `Event` in the callback while waiting for the `Event` in the main thread.

 Assuming the Cassandra cluster is not overloaded by the large number of parallel requests and `OperationTimedOut` exceptions are not raised, this is